psevestre/openid-fapi/Financial_API_WD_001.md

 Stakeholders should follow the privacy principles of ISO/IEC 29100.
 In particular:

 1. Consent and Choice
-2. Purpose legitimacy and specification
+2. Purpose Legitimacy and Specification
-3. Collection limitation
+3. Collection Limitation
-4. Data (access) limitation
+4. Data (access) Limitation
-5. Use, retention, and data disclosure limitation:
+5. Use, Retention, and Data Disclosure Limitation:
-    1. Use limitation:
+    1. Use Limitation:
-    1. Retention limitation: Where the data is no longer being used, clients should delete such data from their system within 180 days except for the cases where it needs to be retained due to legal restrictions;
+    1. Retention Limitation: Where the data is no longer being used, clients should delete such data from their system within 180 days except for the cases where it needs to be retained due to legal restrictions;
-    1. Data disclosure limitation:
+    1. Data Disclosure Limitation:
-6. Accuracy and quality
+6. Accuracy and Quality
-7. Openness, transparency and notice
+7. Openness, Transparency and Notice
-8. Individual participation and access
+8. Individual Participation and Access
 9. Accountability
-10. Information security
+10. Information Security
-11. Privacy compliance
+11. Privacy Compliance

 ## 9. Acknowledgement